 - IPad or home computer

-- Otherwise a good old fashioned pen and paper will suffice.
+- Or a notepad, pen and paper will suffice.

 6. Posture, performance and presence

-Once, you’ve gathered all the material required and jotted down what you want to share and say about your experience as a loving couple.
+Once, you’ve jotted down all the things you want to share and say about your experience as a loving couple.
 Use the above items, attributes and your feminine charm to help you create a visually and verbally pleasing message of affection.
-Plus, you’ll be able to see your posture, performance and presence reflected while reciting your wedding reading.
+The mirror reflects your posture, performance and presence while reciting your wedding reading.